 How do I signup for the next baptism service?

-Click here to fill out a baptism form.
+Click here to fill out a baptism signup form.

 When is the next baptism service?
-The next baptism service is October 28th!
-Please fill out the form or call the church office at 217-285-4258 to sign up.
+We don't currently have a baptism scheduled!
+If interested please fill out the form or call the church office at 217-285-4258 and we will schedule one as soon as we can.
 A pastor will want to speak to you prior and answer any questions you may have.